-Time spent in nature can improve mental health as well as develop skills needed to lead an active lifestyle, but demanding school-year schedules and the liquid sunshine of Seattle winters make it hard for today’s kids to have the kind of outdoor adventures previous generations took for granted.
+Time spent in nature can improve mental health as well as develop skills needed to lead an active lifestyle.
+But demanding school-year schedules and the liquid sunshine of Seattle winters make it hard for today’s kids to have the kind of outdoor adventures previous generations took for granted.
 These summer camps offer incredibly cool activities, such as animal tracking, white water rafting, rock climbing and so much more.
 Whether you choose a day camp or overnight experience, your child will have a blast.

-Trackers Seattle (Bellevue, Kirkland)
+Trackers Seattle (Seattle, Kirkland)

 Grades: K–12